Understanding Data Science Roles: Who Does What?

 - Top industries: Telecom, utilities, real estate, healthcare, government, pharmaceuticals

 Nowadays, most software companies want to leverage their users’ data to optimize their offerings, while data-driven businesses have turned to creating custom software built around their specific needs or goals.
-That’s where Software Engineers come in.
-Depending on the type of company, a Software Engineer might be tasked with optimizing certain product features based on user data, or they might be responsible for building a new program that will ultimately increase a company’s bottom line.
+That’s where Software Developers come in.
+Depending on the type of company, a Software Developer might be tasked with optimizing certain product features based on user data, or they might be responsible for building a new program that will ultimately increase a company’s bottom line.
 Needless to say, individuals holding these roles should be well-versed in programming and data analytics to truly be successful.

 - Responsibilities: Collaborate with data scientists and business analysts to ensure alignment between the business objectives and the analytics back-end of the software they are working to produce or modify, as well as ensure the scalability and security of the final product